 Although the decision to go back to school is exciting, many prospective graduate students spend a lot of time worrying about how to handle the expenses.
 As this article will explain, however, a graduate degree doesn’t have to come with a mountain of debt.

 There are many options for paying for graduate school, and not at all of them include taking out more loans than you can handle.

-The following tips offer some valuable advice on funding your master's degree.
+The following tips offer some valuable advice regarding financial aid for graduate students.

 When researching scholarships and grants, specificity is key.
 Sites such as scholarships.com allow you to search for scholarships by choosing criteria that include state of residence, academic major, ethnicity, and GPA.
 These specifications enable you to find lesser well-known scholarships that you might not normally come across.